gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ### Pattern Layering

 Complex models in MBSE rely on multiple SysML metamodels and patterns; pattern layering with RMT allows modelers to automatically build complex models through a series of `--compare` calls.
 As an example, the quick start will now layer a [SystemParts](../ingrid/src/model_processing/patterns/SystemParts.json) pattern onto the model developed in the previous sections.

 Create a new Excel file, saving it to the same directory as the others, and name it `SystemParts Example Baseline.xlsx`.
-Create a sheet named `SystemParts` and `SystemParts IDs` populated with IDs from the baseline import and the IDs produced by the `--compare` command.
+Create a sheet named `SystemParts` and create columns titled `Component`, `Part`, `Context`, `Role`, and `Assoc`.

 ![](images/sys-parts-baseline-data.png)